Woman doing yoga on a Sup board

 Dolphins, orcas and whales in the Strait of Gibraltar

 If you want to discover the marine fauna that inhabits the Spanish coasts, whale watching around the Strait of Gibraltar is another of the blue tourism activities available along the Andalusia coast.
-It is one of the best places in Spain to do this, with excursions that depart from the ports of Tarfa, Sotogrande and Algeciras (Cádiz) led by biologist guides with extensive experience.
+It is one of the best places in Spain to do this, with excursions that depart from the ports of Tarifa, Sotogrande and Algeciras (Cádiz) led by biologist guides with extensive experience.
 Spring and summer are the most recommended seasons of the year to see whales, dolphins, sperm whales and orcas up close.

 • Hiker in Platja d’Aro.
 Costa Brava, Girona